nicolasfrick/rplot/README.md

 ![alt text](https://github.com/nicolasfrick/rplot/blob/main/out/plot.png))

 ## Install
-Download the [CERN Root Framework](https://root.cern) [pre-compiled binary distribution](https://root.cern/install/#download-a-pre-compiled-binary-distribution) to your `$HOME` folder and install required dependencies like described.
+Download the [CERN Root Framework](https://root.cern) [pre-compiled binary distribution](https://root.cern/install/#download-a-pre-compiled-binary-distribution) and unpack it to your `$HOME` folder and install required dependencies like described.

 Download the rplot package and build the workspace.